Choose another writer in this calendar:

 When Mailer started to cover the Democratic and Republican presidential conventions in the 1960s, he placed himself at the center of American political and cultural life and also reported his observations on the civil rights movement, political assassinations and other upheavals.
 Mailer published essays in popular and men's magazines, such as Esquire and Playboy, as well as in more intellectual journals like Dissent, Commentary, and the New York Review of Books.
 "It is not routine to bring off a long novel when your ambition is more than major, when you will settle for nothing less than an attempt to write a great novel, and when you are into your sixties and not all that well."
 (Norman Mailer in The New York Review of Books, December 17, 1998)

 Mailer's outspoken style led him in the 1970s into collision course with feminist movement.
 In The Prisoner of Sex (1971) Mailer proposed that gender might determine the way a person perceives and orders reality.
-He was labelled as the quintessential male chauvinist pig in Kate Millett's Sexual Politics.
-Mailer wrote a biography of the life and career of Marilyn Monroe, and published a highly successful true life novel, The Executioner's Song (1979) – In Cold Blood in Mailer's style.
+In Kate Millett's Sexual Politics Mailer was labelled as the quintessential male chauvinist pig.
+Gore Vidal compared Mailer's work to "three days of menstrual flow." ('Vidal, Gore' by Roger Chapman, in Culture Wars: An Encyclopedia of Issues, Viewpoints, and Voices, Volume 2, 2010, edited by Roger Chapman, p.
+578) Mailer wrote a biography of the life and career of Marilyn Monroe, and published a highly successful true life novel, The Executioner's Song (1979) – In Cold Blood in Mailer's style.
 The story about the life and death of a convicted killer Gary Gilmore was based on face to face interviews, documents, records of court proceeding, and Mailer's trips to Utah and Oregon.
 The Fight (1975) was an account of the legendary bout between Muhammad Ali and George Foreman in Mobutu's totalitarian Zaïre.
 Mailer's vision of boxing bears similarities to Hemingway's picture of bullfighting, both of them classed as creative art.

 Mailer never met Marilyn Monroe, but was fascinated with her life and death for decades.
 Eventually he wrote two books about her, Marilyn (1973) and Of Women and Their Elegance (1980).
 Mailer's daughter Kate was cast in the role of Marilyn in his one-act play Strawhead (1986), which was produced at the Actors' Studio in New York City.